 Start by introducing the collar and lead to them gently in the house.
 A puppy-line can often be a good way of getting them used to a lead attached to the collar as they are quite light.
 However, they should only be used when you are there to supervise your pup!

 For walking outside, make sure you have a long lead – 1m to 2m in length to give your dog some room to walk beside you without being choked.
 Small dogs particularly suffer from problems with tall owners and short leads!
 And never get into a pulling contest!
 All that will happen is that your dog will learn from an early age that pulling works and they will just pull harder.
 Finally, be careful how you correct your dog using the collar and the lead.
 Yanking or pulling on the neck may cause damage to the dog’s vertebrae or even cause your dog to dislike having the lead put on them if they know they will be in some pain or discomfort.
 A good alternative is to use a harness on your pup to teach them to walk properly.
 This causes less stress for you and for the pup!
-Come along to the puppy classes and we’ll be happy to fit your pup up for a new harness.
+Come along and we’ll be happy to fit your pup up for a new harness.

 So, how do you teach your dog to walk on the lead nicely?
 Keep the lead loose at all times.
 Walk briskly – many dogs don’t like to dawdle!
 And practice at home in the garden before you go out of the house.
 Don’t worry if your pup goes in front of you.
 They really aren’t trying to take over the world, they just walk quicker!
 As long as the lead is loose and the pup is not pulling, then let her find the place that is most comfortable for her to walk with you!

 There is never a right or wrong time to let your puppy off the lead.
 Some trainers think it should be from the very start and others think it should be after training.
 I believe that it is the owner’s confidence that helps with the recall and therefore, once you have established a good relationship with your pup, you can go on to work on recall.
 But this will, like everything else, need practice starting at home.